• Skip to primary navigation

 make brownie truffles

-6. Coat the Truffles.
+6. Coat the Balls.
 Add 1 cup of chocolate chips in a pyrex measuring cup and 1 tablespoon of coconut oil.
 Melt the mixture in the microwave for 1 minute.
 Stir until all chips are melted.
 If need be, microwave again for 15 seconds.

 dunk truffles